LGBTQIA+Everyone: The State of Inclusive Language Around the World

 Inclusive language is about more than identifying as a he, she, or they.
 Gender neutral pronouns are just the beginning of the conversation when it comes to tackling heavily-gendered languages.
 While some languages like Chinese don’t apply gender to nouns, many other languages such as Spanish or French rely upon assigning masculine or feminine identities as an integral part of their language structure.

 The words we choose does translate into whether those who are gender-fluid feel safe and accepted in communities around the world.

-While official mandates regarding language can receive a lot of pushback, LGBTQ+ activists and linguists insist the way a language handles gendered terms matters.
+While official mandates regarding language can receive a lot of pushback, LGBTQIA+ activists and linguists insist the way a language handles gendered terms matters.
 For nonbinary folks who don’t identify as a male or female or consider themselves gender-fluid, the absence of non-gendered pronouns can be particularly hurtful.
 And for the transgender community who consistently faces being misgendered in daily conversations, the fight for inclusive language supports the fluidity of gender and increases tolerance.

 What is Gender-Neutral Language?

 What’s in a word?
 A lot more than just sounds and syllables.
 Generally speaking, gender-neutral language is the use of words that avoid sexist assumptions.
 But it’s blossomed recently into an effort to drive social change and debunk a whole spectrum of gender stereotyping.
 The campaign for more inclusive language can span a wide variety of issues from the use of the gender-neutral pronoun “they” in North America to replacing gendered group nouns that default to masculine with asterisks in France.

 As Daina Ruduša explains, gender-neutral language doesn’t just extend inclusion to non-binary and gender-fluid people.
 It can be a powerful tool to help dismantle sexism.